danielsaidi/MockingKit/Sources/MockingKit/MockingKit.docc/Getting-Started.md

 ## Completion blocks

-Functions with completion blocks are just `Void` return functions where the completion block is just arguments like any others.
+Functions with completion blocks are just `Void` functions where the completion block is just an argument.

 Mocking these kind of functions works exactly like mocking any other functions.
 No additional code is required.

-You must however manually call the completions from within your mocks if you want them to trigger.
+You must however manually call the completion from within your mock, if you want them to trigger.

-## Conclusion

-That's about it.
-Enjoy using this library to mock functionality in Swift!